The headline costs offered by open cloud providers are increasingly attractive, with each

 wasteful you knew immediately what number of you had.

 Virtual servers were invisible and easy to stand up.
-Thus, human instinct meant that they were
+Thus, human instincts meant that they were

 never turned off.
 Cloud providers base their expenses on a comparable mindset; users tend to